Please read the Final Instructions document carefully even if you have done the event before as there are always small changes each year.

 START – Day 1

-The Start Area will be in Donard park approx. 5min walk from the College.
+The Start Area will be approximately 20min bus ride from the Event Centre.

-The first start time in all classes will be 08.30 hours.
+The first start time in all four classes will be 08.30 hours.
 For B, C and D classes start times will be every minute.
 Elite class starts are every 4min.
+Because of the bussing arrangement and to minimise waiting times we will start teams in the order that they present themselves.
 SI Card clearing will be done just before the Start.

 YOUR TIME STARTS WHEN YOU DIP THE START BOX ON THE OTHER SIDE OF THE START LINE